ThorD125/chrome-extension-for-a-thesis/README.md

 #### Exploiting and Refining

+Generally, here's how the process works: When you visit a webpage and engage in activities like clicking buttons or other interactions, the extension detects specific identifiers or "footprints."
+If it recognizes any, and there are associated payloads, it sends these to an offscreen document.
+In this offscreen document, the extension tests the payloads, and then filters the results, which can be adjusted in the settings.
+Subsequently, the filtered results are stored in the IndexedDB, organized by the tab they originated from.
+Additionally, if there are any successful results, a counter is displayed on the extension's icon in the taskbar, also tab-specific.

-### - adding more explanations of the other exploits and show pocs
+##### - adding more explanations of the other exploits and show pocs

+#### -

 ## Setup